 Video appears to show Tories mocking rules at Covid-era Christmas party

-At least 24 people were reportedly at the party, said to have taken place at Conservative Campaign Headquarters (CCHQ) on December 14 2020.
+At least 24 people were reportedly at the party, which took place when indoor socialising was banned under Tier 2 restrictions.

+Scotland Yard launched an investigation after the Daily Mirror published a picture of the gathering, but concluded that the photo by itself was not sufficient evidence to find an offence had been committed.

-CCHQ said “formal disciplinary action” was taken against four staff members, who were seconded to the Shaun Bailey campaign, over the “unauthorised” event.
+CCHQ said “formal disciplinary action” was taken against four staff members, who were seconded to the London mayoral campaign of Shaun Bailey, over the “unauthorised” event.

+The failed candidate – who was handed a peerage by former prime minister Boris Johnson in his controversial resignation honours list – has previously apologised for the event.

+The footage is likely to cause problems for Rishi Sunak, who is already battling to hold his party together amid a fallout over the report that found Mr Johnson lied about partygate, after drawing condemnation from opposition parties.

+It has already reignited criticism over his position on his predecessor-but-one’s resignation appointments, with Tory aide Ben Mallett – awarded an OBE on the list – also visible in the video.

-The footage was condemned by opposition parties, with deputy Labour leader Angela Rayner saying the video shows Tories “openly mocked the rules the British people followed”.
+Deputy Labour leader Angela Rayner said the footage shows Tories “openly mocked the rules the British people followed” while Liberal Democrat deputy leader Daisy Cooper said it should make ministers “sick to their stomachs”.

 “Revellers at this lockdown Tory booze-up openly mocked the rules the British people followed.
-The Tories think it’s one rule for them and one rule for everyone else,” she said.
+The Tories think it’s one rule for them and one rule for everyone else,” Ms Rayner said.

 “Instead of forcing them to face the consequences, Rishi Sunak has caved into Boris Johnson’s demands and chosen to reward them with honours.
 It’s a sickening insult.

-“This Prime Minister is failing to deliver the integrity he promised and showing he’s too weak to turn the page on thirteen years of Tory scandal.”
+“This Prime Minister is failing to deliver the integrity he promised and showing he’s too weak to turn the page on 13 years of Tory scandal.”

 “While families grieved and NHS staff worked on the front line, Conservative Campaign Headquarters partied.